LekiTech/gafargan-bot/README.md

 # English

-<a href="https://t.me/GafarganBot">GafarganBot</a> - is a Telegram bot of Lezghin dictionaries.
-This bot can search for translations of words from Lezghin to Russian and from Russian to Lezghin.
+<a href="https://t.me/GafarganBot">GafarganBot</a> - is a Telegram bot of Lezgi dictionaries.
+This bot can search for translations of words from Lezgi to Russian and from Russian to Lezgi languages.
 In addition, it can search for word combinations.
-Also, it can find words entered with spelling mistakes.
+It can also find words entered with the spelling mistakes.

 Search for words: